Revolving stage: The Mawari-Butai

-Japanese Influence on the West
+Japanese impact on the West

 Following the Meiji Restoration in 1868, Japan ended a long period of isolation and reopened trade with European countries.
 After so long in isolation, Japanese art flooded the European market, sparking a great “Japonism” fever.
 The conventions of Japanese Kabuki theatre developed in isolation from the rest of the world, so the innovations quickly spread to European theatre.
 Karl Lautenschlager built the first revolving stage in western theatre in 1896 for Mozart’s Don Giovanni at the Residenz Theatre.
 This revolving stage was raised slightly above the stage level and was electrically powered by motors that turned wheels along a track.
 With the proscenium arch, only a quarter of the revolve was visible to the audience.
 Four sets were constructed on Lautenschlager’s revolving stage as opposed to Kabuki’s limit of two.
 In 1889 Lautenschlager was hired by the Munich court theatre to design an efficient revolving stage for productions of Shakespeare.
 Here marks the greatest role of the revolving stage in its western history as the new Shakespeare stage.
 The revolving stage trickled into the designs of Germany and Russia’s Reinhardt and Meyerhold as its popularity grew.
 Revolving stages are still a fixture of both Kabuki theatre and western theatre today.
 The automation of the revolving stage and lifts has allowed many more aesthetic possibilities in shows such as Cats and Les Miserable, as well as the automated double revolve, or concentric revolve, in Hamilton, further solidifying these Kabuki innovations into the western mainstream.